 Check the contents of your “to do” file each day.
 Every week or so, you will need to go through the items in the first 5 folders and take care of any paperwork inside.
 Once per month, you should empty out the other 4 files by either throwing papers away or filing them in your long-term filing system.

 The most important tip to help you declutter paper

 If I could only give you one tip that would help you eliminate paper clutter, it would be to sort your mail every day.
-Once you’ve collected your mail for the day, do not throw it in a drawer or on a countertop.
+After collecting your mail for the day, do not throw it in a drawer or on a countertop.
 Deal with it immediately.
 Throw any junk mail in the trash or recycle bin right away.
 Open your mail and place upcoming bills in your short-term action file.
 Keep a paper shredder near where you open your mail and shred any sensitive documents which do not need to be filed.
 If you do this one thing, you will drastically reduce the amount of paper clutter coming into your home.

 Click here for information on opting out of junk mail as well as eliminating paper bills.